zenna/Sigma.jl/README.md

 # Usage

-[Read the (work-in-progress) documentation](http://sigmajl.readthedocs.org/en/latest/) or see the quick start belong
+[Read the documentation](http://sigmajl.readthedocs.org/en/latest/) or see the quick start belong

 # Quick Start
 First we need to include Sigma